Slushi-Github/leafyEngine/README.md

 - [x] States
 - [ ] Substates
 - [x] Collisions
 - [x] Sprites basic physics
 - [x] Tweens and easing functions
 - [x] JSONs file support (Only decoding)
 - [x] Timers (Using [``haxe.Timer``](https://api.haxe.org/haxe/Timer.html))
-- [x] HTTP requests (Via Curl)
+- [x] HTTP requests (Via CURL)
+- Engine rendering modes
+	- [x] Only on the Wii U Gamepad (-> ``DRC``)
+	- [x] Only on the TV (-> ``TV``)
-- [x] Multiple renders mode (``DRC``, ``TV`` and ``UNIQUE``)
+	- [x] Both (-> ``UNIQUE``)
+	- [ ] Separate rendering (Wii U Gamepad and TV independent at the same time)
 - [x] FileSystem manipulation
 - [ ] Engine cameras

 ## How?
-This engine uses [SDL2 (For the Wii U)](https://github.com/devkitPro/SDL/tree/wiiu-sdl2-2.28) as a base, along with other WUT functions.
+This engine uses [SDL2 (For the Wii U)](https://github.com/devkitPro/SDL/tree/wiiu-sdl2-2.28) as a base, along with other [WUT](https://github.com/devkitPro/wut) functions.
 All the libraries are ported to Haxe to work through the ``@:native`` feature, to finally use [Reflaxe/C++](https://github.com/SomeRanDev/reflaxe.CPP) to generate the code in C++ and compile it through the [DevKitPPC](https://wiibrew.org/wiki/DevkitPPC) tools, although due to this mode, there are things that change and have more care in how the engine is used when you want to make a project with it.

 ## Why?
 Haxe has always fascinated me since I met him modifying [Friday Night Funkin'](https://github.com/FunkinCrew/Funkin) from 2022 (The result of that was the [Slushi Engine](https://github.com/Slushi-Github/Slushi-Engine)).
 And there was a time when I was really interested in getting a Nintendo Wii U, I knew it was a console that was not very popular and that kind of thing...
-But my interest was highly elevated by wanting to make my own homebrew for the console, and I wanted to try Haxe, unfortunately, although there was [an attempt to bring Haxe to the Wii U](https://www.fortressofdoors.com/openfl-for-home-game-consoles), it was forgotten, besides needing to be registered in the Nintendo Developer, a lot of problems right?.
+But my interest was highly elevated by wanting to make my own homebrew for the console, and I wanted to try Haxe, unfortunately, although there was [an attempt to bring Haxe to the Wii U](https://www.fortressofdoors.com/openfl-for-home-game-consoles), it was forgotten (Or I think it is only maintained for Nintendo Switch at the moment), besides needing to be registered in the Nintendo Developer Portal, a lot of problems right?.

-After months and months, after having managed to make the [HxCompileU project](https://github.com/Slushi-Github/hxCompileU) stable and viable, I now present, this, Leafy Engine, an engine that will try to be like HaxeFlixel, and create your games on this underrated console.
+After months and months, after having managed to make the [HxCompileU project](https://github.com/Slushi-Github/hxCompileU) stable and viable, I now present, this, Leafy Engine, an engine that will try to be like [HaxeFlixel](https://haxeflixel.com), and create your games on this underrated console.

 ## Using the engine

 Read the [Getting Started](https://github.com/Slushi-Github/leafyEngine/blob/main/docs/wiki/Getting-Started.md) page

 ## Contributing
-If you want to contribute to this project, you can do it by creating a pull request on this repository, test that your changes work both in [Cemu](https://github.com/cemu-project/Cemu) and on the real hardware, I would recommend attaching images if it is a change that can be shown.
+If you want to contribute to this project, you can do it by creating a pull request on this repository, test that your changes work both in [Cemu](https://github.com/cemu-project/Cemu) __**and on the real hardware**__, I would recommend attaching images if it is a change that can be shown.

 ## Credits
 - [DevkitPro](https://devkitpro.org): The base of the homebrew development on Wii U